surfingninja/playwright_udemy_alison/README.md

 3. npm install to install dependencies
 4. npx playwright test to run the tests

+Shopping cart scenario is impossible due to platfrom settings

 Original task could be found here https://gist.github.com/olkeene/34d7922f2ee5a8a150a905d06dda7555#file-home_assessment-md